vrodriguezf/mlr/doc/knitted/tutorial/resample.md

 *D* with replacement, each of the same size as *D*.
-In the *i*-th iteration *D_i* forms the training set, while the remaining elements from *D*, i.e. elements not occuring in the training set, form the test set.
+In the *i*-th iteration *D_i* forms the training set, while the remaining elements from *D*, i.e. elements not in the training set, form the test set.

 ```splus